Travelling by car

-The technology means that tickets are no longer needed as the number plate recognition system (ANPR) simply asks users to key in their car registration number at the pay station before being provided with the option of paying by cash, card or contactless.
+The technology means that tickets are no longer needed as the ANPR system simply asks users to key in their car registration number at the pay station before being provided with the option of paying by cash, card or contactless.

 We have an excellent record on vehicle protection with barrier entry and exit, 24 hour staffed security and CCTV coverage.